-Table 8 presents the regression results.
-We find that the coefficient of PHISinclair is positive rather than negative, and insignificant in all three regressions (t-statistics from 0.50 to 1.21), which suggests that greater political homophily does not lead to lower level of risk taking.
+Table 9 presents the regression results.
+We find that the coefficient of PHISinclair is positive (rather than negative) and insignificant in each regression (t-statistics from -0.09 to 0.15), which suggests that greater political homophily does not lead to lower level of risk taking.
 These results show that the negative impact of political homophily on crash risk is unlikely a reflection of less risk-taking by firms with greater political homophily.